Izak Reid

-Izak George Reid (born 8 July 1987) is an English footballer who plays for Northern Premier League Premier Division side Hednesford Town, where he plays as a midfielder.
+Izak George Reid (born 8 July 1987) is an English footballer who plays for Southern League Premier Division Central side Worcester City, where he plays as a midfielder.

 Playing career

 Reid came through the ranks at Macclesfield Town and became a regular member of the first team in the 2007–08 season.
 By the time he had signed a new two-year deal with the Silkmen in July 2009 he had made 78 appearances in all competitions.

 Reid signed for Morecambe on Saturday 18 June 2011 after passing a medical.
-He has since played for Brackley Town, Barrow and A.F.C.
-Telford United.
+He has since played for Brackley Town, Barrow and AFC Telford United.

 Izak joined his hometown club Stafford Rangers in the summer of 2016.

 On 23 February 2019, Izak was confirmed as signing for Northern Premier League Division One West side Chasetown.

 Reid made a prompt move to Northern Premier League Premier Division side Hednesford Town on 22 March 2019.